alpborakorkmaz/Portfolio-Projects/Text Analysis with Apriori Algorithm/README.md

-# Data Analysis with Apriori Algorithm
+# Text Analysis with Apriori Algorithm

 This project aims to perform a word-based frequency analysis using the **Apriori Algorithm**. **Apriori** is a widely used algorithm for discovering relational rules in large datasets.
 In this project, patterns of specific words that are frequently used together are examined and analyzed.